Dhavalk21/rag-pipeline-and-token-cost-optimizer/README.md

 * **Search & Retrieve:** When a query arrives, the system searches the Vector DB for the best matches (Top-K).
 These snippets are bundled alongside the original query.

-T* **he Balance Trade-Off:** The LLM uses these snippets to answer the question without hallucinating.
+* **Balance Trade-Off:** The LLM uses these snippets to answer the question without hallucinating.
 Larger models and bigger contexts yield excellent answers but increase cost and take longer to respond.

 ## 🌟 Core PM Competencies Demonstrated

-* **AI System Design & Trade-Offs:** Understands and simulates the relationship between data chunking sizes, overlap, retrieval metrics (Top-$K$), database indexing, and downstream context window impact.
+* **AI System Design & Trade-Offs:** Understands and simulates the relationship between data chunking sizes, overlap, retrieval metrics (Top-K), database indexing, and downstream context window impact.

 * **Token Unit Economics & Modeling:** Projects precise API costs by tracking token consumption patterns for advanced model APIs (like Gemini 3, GPT-5, and Claude 4.5/4.6 series).